-Mixing brands or using a non-recommended oil may cause serious engine damage.
-We recommend the use of Polaris Premium 4 synthetic oil or another 0W-40 API certified SH oil.
+NOTICE: Mixing brands or using a non-recommended oil may cause serious engine damage.
+Always use the recommended oil.
 Never substitute or mix oil brands.

 Engine Oil Oil Level

 Access the oil dipstick and fill tube from the left side of the ATV.